benshimonz/V1/README.md

 ![V1](https://raw.githubusercontent.com/LiorKogan/V1/master/Pictures/Q153.png)

-(Any A for which thaere are at least 10 splits
+(Any A for which there are at least 10 splits - for each split there is at least one assignment that satisfies the pattern)

 _**Q252:** Any dragon B that in each of at least 11 days - was frozen by a dragon that on that day froze between 1 and 5 dragons_

 ![V1](https://raw.githubusercontent.com/LiorKogan/V1/master/Pictures/Q252.png)

+(Any B for which there are at least 10 splits - for each split there is at least one assignment that satisfies the pattern)

 _**Q278:** Any dragon pair (A, B) where in each of at least 11 days - A froze between 1 and 5 dragons, one of them is B_

 ![V1](https://raw.githubusercontent.com/LiorKogan/V1/master/Pictures/Q278.png)

+(Any pair (A,B) for which there are at least 10 splits - for each split there is at least one assignment that satisfies the pattern)

 _**Q214:** Any person who owns entities of at least 4 types.
 For each type - at least 5 entities_